TechHutTV/homelab/apps/README.md

 ![](https://github.com/TechHutTV/homelab/blob/main/apps/images/02_file-browser.png)

-This is another new addition, while not great for moving or copying large amounts of data, it has helped me significantly jumping though my rather large media server.
+This is another new addition, while not great for moving or copying large amounts of data, it has helped me significantly jumping through my rather large media server.
 Features rather simple and straight forward file management features, as described on their official website; “File Browser is a **create-your-own-cloud-kind** of software where you can install it on a server, direct it to a path and then access your files through a nice web interface.
 You have many available features!”

 **Resources:** [Github](https://github.com/filebrowser/filebrowser) | [Website](https://filebrowser.org/)